thruthesky/fireflutter/README.md

 # Callbacks

-Fireflutter provides callback functions to handle on user document create, update, delete.
+FireFlutter provides callback functions to handle on user document create, update, delete.
 And create and update for the posts and comments.

 Below is an example of how to index user name, post title, content and comment into supabase.